Espinoza v. Montana Dept of Revenue

 Why it Matters: Thirty-eight state constitutions include Blaine Amendments while nine others without Blaine Amendments include similarly restrictive compelled support clauses.
 Some state supreme courts, like Indiana’s, eliminated the impact of Blaine and compelled support through litigation (Meredith vs. Pence, 984 N.E.2d 1213 (Ind.
 2013); language restricting participation of religious entities in state-aid programs does not apply to education.)
 However, most other states still actively supported this language, making it difficult or impossible for those states to enact many school choice programs, if any.
 Now, with a few exceptions, states must include religious entities in neutral student-aid programs.

-Effects: School choice was expanded in Montana the year after the Espinoza ruling, and additional programs are expected in future years.
-Other states have exercised their freedom to enact the school choice programs; in 2021, the year after this landmark ruling, was one of the most vigorous years for adoption and expansion of school choice programs.
+Effects: School choice was expanded in Montana the year after the Espinoza ruling, an ESA for children with disabilities was added in 2023, and additional programs are expected in future years.
+Other states have exercised their freedom to enact school choice programs; in 2021, the year after this landmark ruling, was one of the most vigorous years for adoption and expansion of school choice programs.

 Amicus Brief Amicus Brief